-In 2019, Hera Luce, AcegasApsAmga and Marche Multiservizi, collectively, manage approximately 548.7 thousand light points increased by 2.7% compared to 2018, guaranteeing the proper operation of the public lighting service in 181 municipalities in ten Regions: Emilia-Romagna, Umbria, Lombardia, Marche, Lazio, Toscana, Piemonte, Veneto, Friuli Venezia Giulia and Abruzzo.
+In 2020, Hera Luce, AcegasApsAmga and Marche Multiservizi, collectively, manage approximately 571.3 thousand light points increased by 4.1% compared to 2019, guaranteeing the proper operation of the public lighting service in 188 municipalities in eleven Regions: Emilia-Romagna, Umbria, Lombardia, Marche, Lazio, Toscana, Piedmont, Veneto, Friuli Venezia Giulia, Abruzzo and Sardinia.
 They also manage traffic light installations in some areas for a total of over 10,500 traffic lights.

-LED lamps are used in 27.5% of light points operated, increasing compared to 2018.
-Consumption optimization systems (e.g. reduction of brightness, partial switching off, etc.) are used in 51% of the light points operated by Hera Luce.
-Energy saving light bulbs (i.e. not mercury-vapour lamps) are used in 35% of the light points served.
+LED lamps are used in 35.1% of light points operated, increasing of approximately 7.6% compared to 2019.
+Such increase highlights the Group's constant focus on an increasingly efficient and sustainable management of public lighting.
+Consumption optimization systems (e.g. reduction of brightness, partial switching off, etc.) are used in 53% of the light points operated by Hera Luce.
+Energy saving light bulbs (i.e. not mercury-vapour lamps) are used in 34% of the light points served.